OpenDDS/OpenDDS/docs/android.md

     utilities that would normally come on a Unix system.
 This guide will use MSYS2, which supplies many of those utilities.
 Install MSYS2 from the offical website at https://www.msys2.org and set it up.
+  - Follow all install/update steps from the msys2.org website.
   - In a MSYS2 shell run the following command to install programs that will be
     needed: `pacman -S cmake make perl git diffutils patch`

 - OpenDDS Host tools build using Visual Studio
   - In a separate copy of OpenDDS, build OpenDDS as described in [`INSTALL.md`](../INSTALL.md) using Visual Studio, except use the `--host-tools-only` configure script option.
+This OpenDDS (and the ACE+TAO it uses) must be the same version as the one used to build for Android.
-  - If you want to use Java in the Android build, please pass also pass the `--java` configure script option here as described in the [Java](#java) section.
+  - If you want to use Java in the Android build, also pass the `--java` configure script option here as described in the [Java](#java) section.
 You will also need to pass it to the configure script build for Android when that comes.